Gallery of recent work:

 End of Signature / Agnieszka Kurant

 The AI generated compilation of thousands of signatures is suspended over 90’ off the MIT Visual Arts Center, Cambridge, MA.
-The sectional steel frame is hung from large diameter pipes connected to the ceiling of the Bla Bla Bla building.
+The sectional steel frame is hung from large diameter pipes connected to the ceiling of the building E48.
 Light boxes and supporting hardware were then attached to the front of the frame.
 The LED lights turn on smoothly from left to right building out of the light boxes and giving the impression of a signature being completely written in black ink.

 Approach / Karyn Olivier